-Social trust.
-Our results support previous findings that farmers' trust in different social actors influences the extent to which they adopt innovation (e.g., Kroma 2006; Rust et al., 2020) and adapt their behavior to climate change (e.g., Azadi et al., 2019; Arbucker at al., 2013).
-We found that farmers with high trust in farming magazines, livestock farmers association, and veterinarians, and mistrust in ecologists and animalists were less willing to select for HT.
+Social Trust.
+Our results support previous findings that farmers' trust in different social actors influences the extent to which they adopt innovation (Kroma 2006; N. Rust, S. Iversen, M. Reed, R. Neumann [Newcastle University, Newcastle, UK, E. Ptak, C. Kjeldsen, T. Dalgaard [Aarhus University, Tjele, Denmark], J. de Vries [Strategic Communication Group, Wageningen University, Wageningen, the Netherlands, J. Ingram, J. Mills [University of Gloucestershire, Cheltenham, UK], M. Muro [Milieu Consulting, Brussels, Belgium], unpublished data, https://doi.org/10.1108/EOR-10 -2023-0002) and adapt their behavior to climate change (Arbuckle at al., 2013; Azadi et al., 2019).
+We found that farmers with high trust in farming magazines, livestock farmers associations, and veterinarians, as well as mistrust in ecologists and animalists, were less willing to select for HT.
 Mistrust in ecologists and animalists may be related to perceptions of climate change and its relationship to HS risk perceptions, as discussed above.
-On the other hand, the fact that trust in key farming stakeholders reduces farmers' willingness to select for HS may indicate a lack of awareness among these stakeholders of the potential of breeding tools to improve HT.
-In this respect, there is a need to raise awareness among farmers and other key stakeholders on the potential use of breeding as a tool to mitigate the impact of HS.
+Alternatively, the fact that trust in key farming stakeholders reduces farmers' willingness to select for HS may indicate a lack of awareness among these stakeholders of the potential of breeding tools to improve HT.
+This indicates a need to raise awareness among farmers and other key stakeholders on the potential use of breeding as a tool to mitigate the impact of HS.

 Species.
-Our results show that the species reared has a strong influence on farmers willingness to select.
-Unexpectedly, this influence does not seem to be related to the species HT at the biological level.
-If this were the case, we would have expected to find a higher willingness to select for HT in the species that suffer more from HS (i.e., dairy cattle).
-However, dairy cattle farmers were the less willing to select for HT.
+Our results show that the species reared has a strong influence on farmers' willingness to select for HT.
+Unexpectedly, this influence does not seem to be related to species HT at the biological level.
+If this were the case, we would have expected to find a higher willingness to select for HT in the species such as dairy cattle that suffer more from HS.
+However, dairy cattle farmers were the least willing to select for HT.
 The biological differences in HT between species could be partly or fully masked by other differences between farmer communities rearing different species.
-In particular, farmers' positive experiences with technological solutions to reduce HS are likely to have a negative impact on their views on the need for breeding to solve the problem.
-This explanation is supported by the fact that technological solutions to HS are widespread in the dairy cattle and very limited in the sheep and goat case studies.
+In particular, farmers' positive experiences with technological solutions to reduce HS are likely to negatively affect their views on the need for breeding to solve the problem.
+This explanation is supported by the fact that technological solutions to HS are widespread in the dairy cattle case studies and very limited in the sheep and goat case studies.
 We must acknowledge that we cannot completely rule out some interviewer bias, as the interviewers were different for each species.
-However, as we used a close-ended, structured questionnaire (Hughes et al., 2021) and all interviewers were trained before administering the questionnaire, interviewer's bias, if present, is very likely to be limited.
+However, as we used a close-ended, structured questionnaire (Hughes et al., 2021) and all interviewers were trained before administering the questionnaire, interviewer bias, if present, is very likely to be limited.

-Milk production.
+Milk Production.
 Finally, our study shows that a high level of milk production reduces the willingness of farmers to select for HT.
 Farmers with high milk production are very likely to make greater use of agricultural technologies to mitigate HS and may prioritize technological solutions to HS over the use of breeding tools, as discussed above.
 In order for these farmers to find a balance between production and functional traits when pursuing the latter, they need to become aware on the impact of HS on production and other traits.
 In addition, a high production level could be an indicator of a productivist attitude of the farmer.
-Productivist farmers have farm production as a primary goal, and consequently prioritize selection for production traits over functional traits (e.g., Martin-Collado et al., 2015).
-Nevertheless, it has been observed that productivist farmers will engage in activities that reverse the previous emphasis on farm production, where these do not conflict with their primary production objective (Waldford 2003).
+Productivist farmers have farm production as a primary goal and consequently prioritize selection for production traits over functional traits (Martin-Collado et al., 2015).
+Nevertheless, it has been observed that productivist farmers will engage in activities that reverse the previous emphasis on farm production where these do not conflict with their primary production objective (Walford, 2003).
 Breeding for HT does not appear to be an exception.